-The child is an individual with independent views.
+[1] The child is an individual with independent views.
 To ensure that the child's independent voice is heard, the Child's Attorney should advocate the child's articulated position, and owes traditional duties to the child as client, subject to Iowa Rules of Professional Conduct 32:1.2(a) and 32:1.14.

-33 Iowa Rules of Professional Conduct impose a broad duty of confidentiality 34 concerning all "information relating to the representation of a client," but they 35 also modify the traditional exceptions to confidentiality.
-Under Rule 32:1.6, a 36 lawyer may reveal information without the client's informed consent "to the 37 extent the lawyer reasonably believes necessary . . . to prevent reasonably certain death or substantial bodily harm," or "to comply with other law or a 38 39 court order," or when "the disclosure is impliedly authorized in order to carry out the representation."
-Also, according to Rule 32:1.14(c), "the lawyer is 40 impliedly authorized under rule 32:1.6 to reveal information about the client, 41 but only to the extent reasonably necessary to protect the client's interests" 42 43 when acting under Rule 32:1.14 to protect a client with "diminished capacity"

-1 who "is at risk of substantial physical, financial, or other harm."
+[2] The Iowa Rules of Professional Conduct impose a broad duty of confidentiality concerning all "information relating to the representation of a client," but they also modify the traditional exceptions to confidentiality.
+Under rule 32:1.6, a lawyer may reveal information without the client's informed consent "to the extent the lawyer reasonably believes necessary... to prevent reasonably certain death or substantial bodily harm," or "to comply with other law or a court order," or when "the disclosure is impliedly authorized in order to carry out the representation."
+Also, according to rule 32:1.14(c), "the lawyer is impliedly authorized under rule 32:1.6 to reveal information about the client, but only to the extent reasonably necessary to protect the client's interests" when acting under rule 32:1.14 to protect a client with "diminished capacity" who "is at risk of substantial physical, financial, or other harm."

-2 Rule 32:1.7 provides that "a lawyer shall not represent a client if . . . the 3 representation of one client will be directly adverse to another client" Some diversity between siblings' views and priorities does not pose a direct 4 conflict.
-But when two siblings aim to achieve fundamentally incompatible 5 outcomes in the case as a whole, they are "directly adverse."
-Comment [8] to 6 7 Rule 32:1.7 states that "a conflict of interest exists if there is a significant risk that a lawyer's ability to consider, recommend, or carry out an appropriate 8 9 course of action for the client will be materially limited [A] lawyer asked to represent several individuals . . . is likely to be materially limited in the 10 lawyer's ability to recommend or advocate all possible positions that each 11 might take because of the lawyer's duty of loyalty to the others....
-The critical 12 13 questions are the likelihood that a difference in interests will eventuate and, if it does, whether it will materially interfere with the lawyer's independent 14 professional judgment in considering alternatives or foreclose courses of 15 16 action that reasonably should be pursued on behalf of the client."
+[3] Iowa Rule of Professional Conduct 32:1.7 provides that "a lawyer shall not represent a client if . . . the representation of one client will be directly adverse to another client" Some diversity between siblings' views and priorities does not pose a direct conflict.
+But when two siblings aim to achieve fundamentally incompatible outcomes in the case as a whole, they are "directly adverse."
+Comment [8] to rule 32:1.7 states that "a conflict of interest exists if there is a significant risk that a lawyer's ability to consider, recommend, or carry out an appropriate course of action for the client will be materially limited [A] lawyer asked to represent several individuals . . . is likely to be materially limited in the lawyer's ability to recommend or advocate all possible positions that each might take because of the lawyer's duty of loyalty to the others....
+The critical questions are the likelihood that a difference in interests will eventuate and, if it does, whether it will materially interfere with the lawyer's independent professional judgment in considering alternatives or foreclose courses of action that reasonably should be pursued on behalf of the client."